Declaration of the private substitute carer

 • Close relatives (parents, children, siblings, grandchildren, grandparents) with adjusted rates.

-Section 39 of the SGB XI forms the legal basis for respite care.
-It details claims, duration, and the amount of benefits.
-The care fund covers proven costs for up to a maximum of six weeks per calendar year.
-For those under 25 years old with care level four or five, it extends to up to eight weeks.
-The prior care period of six months is not required in this case.
+Section 39 of SGB XI forms the legal basis for respite care.
+It sets out entitlement, duration and amount of benefits in detail.
+The long-term care insurance fund covers proven costs for up to six weeks per calendar year.
+For people in need of care under the age of 25 with care level four or five, this is up to eight weeks.
+The prior care period of six months is not required here.

-Future-proof planning: The joint relief budget from 2025
+Planning for the future: the joint relief budget from 2025

-A significant change will come into effect on the first of July 2025.
+A significant change will come into force on 1 July 2025.
 The benefit amounts for respite care and short-term care will be combined.
-This will create a joint annual amount, the so-called relief budget.
-This budget is expected to be 3,539 euros.
-Care recipients from care level two can use this amount flexibly.
+A shared annual allowance, the so-called relief budget, will be created.
+This budget is expected to amount to EUR 3,539.
+People in need of care from care level two upwards can use this amount flexibly.

 FAQ

 The benefit is granted for a maximum of six weeks (42 days) per calendar year.
-For individuals under 25 years of age with care level four or five, it can be up to eight weeks.
+For people in need of care under the age of 25 with care level four or five, it is up to eight weeks.

-Can relatives also take over the respite care?
+Can relatives also provide respite care?

 What is the new relief budget from 2025?

-From 01/07/2025, the funds for respite care and short-term care will be combined into a joint annual amount (relief budget) of approximately €3,539.
-This can be flexibly used for both types of services, and the initial care period requirement for respite care will be eliminated.
+From 01.07.2025, the funds for respite care and short-term care will be combined into a shared annual amount (relief budget) of approximately 3,539 euros.
+This can be used flexibly for both types of benefit, and the prior care requirement for respite care will no longer apply.

 Subscribe to our newsletter